 What is the best video editing software?

-After testing a number of programs, Adobe Premiere Elements 2021 is the best video editing software overall.
+After testing a number of programs, we think that Adobe Premiere Elements 2021 is the best video editing software for most people.
 Although it’s missing some newer technologies, such as 360-degree video and multicam editing, it’s got an intuitive interface and a gentle learning curve — something amateur video editors will especially appreciate.
 That said, it’s got plenty of advanced features, so professionals will also feel right at home.
 And, it works with both Mac and Windows.

 Windows — and now Mac users— will also want to check out CyberLink PowerDirector 365.
 It has an impressive range of features but still manages to shape everything into an easy-to-use interface.
 Unlike Elements 2021, PowerDirector 365 supports 360-degree video editing.
 It also has more advanced audio editing tools and a larger library of visual effects.
 It's finally available for Mac as well as Windows, though the Windows version has a few more features.